cosinekitty/astronomy/source/csharp/README.md

 <a name="EarthNotAllowedException"></a>
 ## `class EarthNotAllowedException`

+**This exception is thrown by certain Astronomy Engine functions when an invalid attempt is made to use the Earth as the observed celestial body.
+Usually this happens for cases where the Earth itself is the location of the observer.**

 ---

 <a name="Ecliptic"></a>
 ## `class Ecliptic`

+**Ecliptic angular and Cartesian coordinates.**

+Coordinates of a celestial body as seen from the center of the Sun (heliocentric), oriented with respect to the plane of the Earth's orbit around the Sun (the ecliptic).

 | Type | Name | Description |
 | --- | --- | --- |